What are Infrared and Red Light Therapies?

 How much does each infrared light therapy session cost?

 The fee for treatment is set by individual clinics and can be from $35 – $75 per one-hour treatment session.
+It is pretty high in comparison with the cost of most DIY red light therapy devices that you can purchase yourself.

 - Seek a physician’s advice before using any infrared light devices on infants or young children.

 - Using the device on an open wound is not advised.
-The heat will cause bleeding due to the increased circulation.
+The heat will cause bleeding due to increased circulation.

 - One therapy session should not go beyond recommended forty minutes and should be administered by a trained professional.